RZajacc/RZajacc/README.md

 <h1>Full Stack Developer</h1>

-I'm Rafał, a full stack developer based in Berlin.
-I build web applications with React, TypeScript, and Node.js, working across frontend, backend, and database layers.
-I care about shipping solid solutions that solve real problems—not just writing code.
+I’m a Full Stack Software Developer with commercial experience in React, TypeScript, NestJS, Node.js and MySQL.

-My background is unconventional: PhD in sport science, professional data analyst, now software developer.
-That shaped how I work—analytical, data-driven, comfortable translating complex requirements into practical systems.
+My path into software development has been gradual and consistent.
+Before moving fully into engineering, I spent several years in academic research and six years in professional sports analytics.

-I enjoy owning projects end-to-end, thinking about architecture, and collaborating across teams.
-I'm also fluent in English and Polish, speak German professionally, and based in Berlin.
+This background shaped the way I work today: I’m highly analytical, data-driven and comfortable translating complex requirements into practical solutions.
+I’m based in Berlin, with professional English and advanced German currently progressing towards C1.

 <h2>Tech-Stack</h2>